 4. You build your reputation as a professional with each and every audition you deliver, regardless of whether you’re hired or not.
 And it generally takes 200 auditions to book a job.
 So, persistence and tenacity are imperative if you hope to go the distance.

-5. If you are auditioning with a script that’s brief (:10 – :20 seconds or less in length, for instance) be sure to offer a three-in-a-row (aka a ‘3-Wild’ or an ‘a-b-c’) on the same MP3, unless otherwise instructed.
-Make sure each read among the takes has it’s own unique expression, rather than offering a ‘broken record’ delivery that sounds robotic and repetitive.
-As in all recorded media (film, TV and voiceover), you’re continually expected to create with each and every take.
+5. If you are auditioning with a script that’s brief (:10 – :20 seconds or less in length, for instance) be sure to offer a three-in-a-row (aka a ‘3-Wild’ or an ‘a-b-c’) delivered on the same MP3, unless otherwise instructed.
+Make sure each read among the takes has its own unique expression, rather than offering a ‘broken record’ delivery that sounds robotic and repetitive.
+As in all recorded media (film, TV, and voiceover), you’re continually expected to create with each and every take.

 6. NEVER audition for “practice”.
 There’s a real client on the other side of that audition whose job is on the line if you don’t deliver what your submitted audition promises.
 It’s assumed if you audition, you’ll accept the job if hired.
 Never audition for ANYTHING unless you intend to accept the job and deliver like a professional, regardless of your experience level.